 Physical activity is especially important in the world we are living in right now.
 Many people may question what they can do during times of limited activities.
 Below are a few ways that you can maintain your physical health to help your mental health.Any form of exercise can help you clear your mind, slow your anxiety, and restore your faith in yourself.
 Click To Tweet

 Walk Your Dog

 Hanging out with your pet is the best thing in the world, so why not trade the snuggling on the couch for a walk in the fresh air!
 You’re not just taking care of man’s best friend when you do this; you are breathing in calm with the sun shining on your face.
 Nothing beats putting on your sunglasses, grabbing the leash, and enjoying the smells of spring.

 Take Up Running

 Is walking not enough of a challenge for you?
 Run instead!
-While it may not be everyone’s favorite past time, running clears your head in a way few other activities can.
+While it may not be everyone’s favorite pastime, running clears your head in a way few other activities can.
 As educators, we are used to pushing through the hard, and the same mentality is needed if you decide to become a runner.
+Grab yourself some new workout gear like one of these cool sports bras and give it a go!
 If you have trouble running outside, you can always run on a treadmill while watching your favorite television show.

 Join an Online Workout Class